MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 Use the [Windows Driver Frameworks](https://msdn.microsoft.com/library/windows/hardware/ff557565) to reduce the size of your code and increase it's reliability and security.
 To get started, review [Using WDF to Develop a Driver](https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-framework-to-develop-a-driver).
 For information on using the lower risk user mode framework driver (UMDF), see [Choosing a driver model](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/choosing-a-driver-model).

-Writing an old fashion [Windows Driver Model (WDM)](https://docs.microsoft.com/windows-hardware/drivers/kernel/windows-driver-model) driver is more time cosnuming, costly, and almost always involves recreating code that is available in the driver frameworks.
+Writing an old fashion [Windows Driver Model (WDM)](https://docs.microsoft.com/windows-hardware/drivers/kernel/windows-driver-model) driver is more time consuming, costly, and almost always involves recreating code that is available in the driver frameworks.

 The Windows Driver Framework source code is open source and available on GitHub.
 This is the same source code from which the WDF runtime library that ships in Windows 10 is built.
 You can debug your driver more effectively when you can follow the interactions between the driver and WDF.
 Download it from [http://github.com/Microsoft/Windows-Driver-Frameworks](http://github.com/Microsoft/Windows-Driver-Frameworks).